 Determines whether a log output is created.
 If it is, specifies the minimum level of log events generated.
-The log events levels, starting with the highest priority level, are Standard, Interaction, Trace, and Debug.
-See also "Log Output Options" on page 146.
+The log events levels, starting with the highest buffering

 Note: For definitions of the Standard, Interaction, Trace, and Debug log levels, refer to the Framework 8.0 Management Layer User's Guide or to Framework 8.0 Solution Control Interface Help.